testdrivenio/reactive-django/article.md

 > Unicorn requires that there must be one root element that surrounds the component template.

+TODO: In general, unicorn works by sending AJAX requests?

+TODO: can you elaborate on "attribute to prevent an AJAX call on every change"?
+What do you mean by "every change"?

 Inside the `task.py`, update it with the following code:

 ```py